Garbaz/rpnfl/ideas.md

 ## Function Type Isomorphism

-As an explicit opt in perhaps with some operator, we could allow for a function's arguments to be scrambled to fit whatever input is available, e.g.
+As an explicit opt-in perhaps with some operator, we could allow for a function's arguments to be scrambled to fit whatever input is available, e.g.

 ```
 /// f : Int -> Bool -> String